Parental Leave ("Elternzeit")

 What do I need to know?

-You are considered to be an employee when you are employed by a company, organization or government agency.
+You are an employee when employed by a company, organisation or government agency.
 The parental leave regulations also apply to people who work part-time, have a mini-job and those who are currently undergoing vocational training or further education.
 However, the self-employed, unemployed, housewives and house-husbands, pupils in school and university students cannot go on parental leave.
 Please note: There are special regulations for civil servants, judges and soldiers.
-For more information, seek advice from your human resources' department or welfare service.
+For more information, seek advice from your human resources department or welfare service.

 Important: Of course, you can still have your child cared for by a daycare centre or a baby minder during parental leave.
 To learn more about childcare, visit our chapter "Kita".

-You will not receive any salary from your employer during parental leave, but you can apply for the so-called parental allowance ("Elterngeld").
+You will not receive any salary from your employer during parental leave if you don’t work, but you can apply for the so-called parental allowance ("Elterngeld").
 Parental allowance is, in fact, state-funded financial support for parents with small children.
 Read more in our chapter "Parental Allowance".
+If you work part-time during your parental leave, you will receive a salary from your employer and can also apply for parental allowance.

-Fathers can start parental leave (the earliest) at the childbirth, and mothers can start theirs after the end of their (six-weeks-long) maternity leave.
-Both parents have to take at least a part of their parental leave before the child's 3rd birthday, and they need to conclude it before the child's 8th birthday.
+Fathers can start parental leave (the earliest) at childbirth and mothers should start theirs after the end of their (six-weeks-long) maternity leave.
+Both parents have to take at least a part of their parental leave before the child's 3rd birthday.
+A maximum of 24 months may be claimed between the 3rd and 8th birthday, and both parents must conclude it before the child's 8th birthday.
 Apart from that, as a parent, you can freely choose the beginning and the end of your parental leave.
-You and your partner do not have to both go on parental leave - only one parent may go on parental leave if you prefer so.
+You and your partner do not have to both go on parental leave –only one parent may go on parental leave if you prefer so.

 You must register your planned parental leave in writing with your employer.
 Registration by phone or e-mail is not authorised.
 There is no specific form for this purpose, but on elternzeit.de, you will find a sample letter that you can customise for yourself.
 In the letter, you must mention the beginning and end of your parental leave.
 Keep in mind to ask for a written confirmation of the receipt of your application to avoid misunderstandings and problems later on.